 - Paul O. Williams' Pelbar series, in which the majority of the human race was wiped out a thousand years previous, by a meteor storm which triggered an atomic exchange.
 Commonly known as the Time Of Fire.
 Only remnants of the time are scattered ruins and various radioactive dead zones.

-- In Mary Gentle's The Golden Witchbreed, the titular species who inhabited the planet of Orthe created a virus called Ancient Light, which could sterilize the entire planet of all organic material and fuse the terrain into a glass-like substance.
+- In Mary Gentle's The Golden Witchbreed, the eponymous species who inhabited the planet of Orthe created a virus called Ancient Light, which could sterilize the entire planet of all organic material and fuse the terrain into a glass-like substance.
 Luckily, it was stopped, and only some parts of the planet were affected.
 The Witchbreed survived only as a few hybrids in one of their outposts and most of their advanced technology was lost, while their slave race rebuilt midieval-level civilization in the unaffected regions.

 - However, in the ending of the sequel, Ancient Light, Calil Bel-Rioch releases Ancient Light again, after destroying the city of Casabaarde, which contained the only way to stop the virus, thereby causing a Class 6.
 The Orthans can't even be saved by being relocated off world, since they're dependant on Orthan microbes to survive.